darrenldl/oali/README.md

 The static binaries of the installer are built via Travis CI using `ocaml/opam2:alpine` Docker image, and should be able to run on Arch Linux live CD without any further setup

 ## Specifics
+#### EFI/BIOS
+Oali automatically adjusts dialogues and settings based on whether the live CD is running in UEFI or BIOS mode

 #### Disk layout choices
 **Single system disk** - Oali slices the disks into ESP (if in EFI mode), boot and root partitions automatically